Waste Management Facilities

 - all tyres fitting commercial type vehicles (i.e. forklift, bobcat, tractor, truck).

-Because the waste does not break down rapidly over time, the landfill gets full and needs to be closed.
+Because the waste does not break down fast over time, the landfill gets full and needs to be closed.
 These areas need to be cared for so the surrounding environment is not affected.
 The costs of landfilling have risen due to increased environmental regulations.
 With over 10 historical council landfills across the region, the expense to council is significant.
 Council's landfill rehabilitation program is funded by our waste levy.

 Did you know...